Got knitting UFOs (UnFinished Objects) tucked away in your home? Here’s what to do with unfinished knitting: bring them to light and clear them out!

 It feels weird calling this an afghan when, at the moment, it’s just a pile of granny squares.
 But there you go.

 I mentioned a few years ago in this article that I was about to embark upon learning to crochet granny squares.
 As it turned out, the Knitty.com articles linked within that article taught me very well.
-So well, in fact, that for a while I was addicted to crocheting granny squares!
+So well, in fact, that for a while it had me totally hooked!
 I’m actually quite sure that if I were to pick up a crochet hook and decide to begin anew, I would become hooked all over again.

 Unfortunately, that pile of granny squares you see above are nowhere near enough for an afghan, which is what I’d like to use them for.
 So I’m saving this project for after I’ve finished the other two.
 This is also a wonderful way to while away evening hours watching TV or listening to music.